HyopeR/react-native-location/README.md

 const Example = () => {
   useEffect(() => {
-    // Configure your subscription.
-This is completely optional.
+    // You can configure the subscription.
+This stage doesn't require permissions directly,
-    // If allowsBackgroundLocationUpdates is set to true, the permission will "always" be required.
-    // See the documentation for more information.
+    // but the configurations made at this stage determine which permissions the onChange callback should use.
+    // allowsBackgroundLocationUpdates: false -> requires the "when-in-use" permission.
+    // allowsBackgroundLocationUpdates: true -> requires the "always" permission.
     RNLocation.configure({allowsBackgroundLocationUpdates: false});

     // You can create a subscription without obtaining location permissions.